XiaojingChen327/MFFGCN-model/README.md

-# MFFGCN: Multi-feature fusion graph convolutional network for pedestrian trajectory prediction
+# Enhancing Pedestrian Trajectory Prediction through Multi-feature Fusion Graph Convolutional Networks
 ### Setup:
 The code was written using python 3.7.
 The following libraries are the minimal to run the code: